 In our journey, we’ve looked at other CRMs that are kind of more…It’s common now, at least in our industry, for the industry-specific CRMs to start adding in some marketing automation features and even call tracking features.
 And, you know, Mary Cate and I have kind of joked, because we’d look at that, and that’s great if someone’s just getting started.

 But we’ve put a lot of blood, sweat, and tears into Hubspot, especially, but then definitely, of course, Databox and CallRail too.
 And I say “we,” it’s mostly been Mary Cate and her team, I don’t do much with it.
 But like that’s… It would be such a step back for us to move to another system because so many things would have to be recreated and what’s to say that they’re not available.

-And, you know, just because someone says they have call tracking in their automation system, that doesn’t necessarily mean that it will do everything that we’re trying to do or that we currently do with CallRail and Hubspot.
+Just because someone says they have call tracking in their automation system, that doesn’t necessarily mean that it will do everything that we’re trying to do or that we currently do with CallRail and Hubspot.
 And so, that’s just something to take into consideration.
-And so, you know, if that means that we have to live a little longer without CRM integration, then so be it, because the marketing machine is working, it’s just a little bit harder for us to report on.
+If that means that we have to live a little longer without CRM integration, then so be it, because the marketing machine is working, it’s just a little bit harder for us to report on.

 8. Wow.
 It’s a conversation for another day, but I’d be interested to know more about why your CRMs have a difficult time integrating.

-And it kind of boils down to just the way the data is handled in the CRM and in Hubspot.
-And it might get there one day, but just taking time.
+It kind of boils down to just the way the data is handled in the CRM and in Hubspot.
+It might get there one day, but just taking time.